AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 ### 2.1 Adding an Appointment: `addAppt` OR `aa`

 Use this command if you wish to add an appointment to CLInic.
-You would be required to specify:

-1. who the patient is (identified by their NRIC)
-2. their desired time frame
-3. their purpose of visit
-4. include additional notes for the appointment.

 **Format:**